trussworks/Engineering-Playbook/developing/command-line-tools/HOW2GORELEASER.md

 ### Run a release from GitHub

-Cut a release from `master` with a tag using semantic versioning in the style of `v0.0.0` using:
+Cut a release from `main` with a tag using semantic versioning in the style of `v0.0.0` using:

 ```sh
 git tag v0.0.0